eclipse-archived/smarthome/docs/documentation/features/index.md

 Voice extensions provide implementations for Text-to-Speech, Speech-to-Text and Human Language Interpreter services.

-These services are often very solution specific, so that is no one-fits-all implementation in Eclipse SmartHome.
+These services are often very solution specific, so there is no one-fits-all implementation in Eclipse SmartHome.
 For easy demonstration, there is a TTS service available, which uses the built-in "say" command of MacOS (which obviously only works on Macs, though).
 Additionally, there is a basic human language interpreter implementation, which supports simple smart home commands like switching lights and controlling music both in English and German.